NextSDS Logo

 Rinse mouth with water.
 If swallowed, do NOT induce vomiting.
 Give a glass of water to drink.
 Never give anything by the mouth to an unconscious patient.
 If vomiting occurs give further water.
 Seek medical advice.

-If poisoning occurs, contact a doctor or Poisons Information Centre (Phone Australia 131 126, New Zealand 0800 764 766).
-Seek medical advice if inhalation effects persist.
-If swelling, redness, blistering or irritation occurs after skin contact seek medical assistance.
-In all cases of eye contamination it is a sensible precaution to seek medical advice.
-Seek medical advice after ingestion.
+Seek medical advice if effects persist (inhalation).
+If swelling, redness, blistering or irritation occurs seek medical assistance (skin).
+In all cases of eye contamination it is a sensible precaution to seek medical advice (eye).
+Seek medical advice (ingestion).

 Medical Treatment